Co-Executive Director; Chief, Division of Neurosurgery

 Center for Data Driven Discovery in Biomedicine

-Dr. Phillip “Jay” Storm is co-Director for the Center for Data-Driven Discovery in Biomedicine (D³b) and Chief of the Division of Neurosurgery.
+Dr. Phillip “Jay” Storm is Co-Executive Director for the Center for Data-Driven Discovery in Biomedicine (D³b) and Chief of the Division of Neurosurgery.
 He is responsible for the direction of a translational brain tumor laboratory and is co-PI on several Clinical Trial Research Projects within the D³b Center.

 Jay’s research focuses on cell signaling cascades in pediatric brain tumors.
 The goal of this research is to understand and identify potential targets that can be targeted and translated into clinical therapy.
 His team is also leading collaborative efforts to de-silo research by engaging in open source platforms and cloud based sharing.